japila-books/spark-sql-internals/docs/physical-operators/HashAggregateExec.md

 ### number of sort fallback tasks { #numTasksFallBacked }

-This metric is managed entirely by a [TungstenAggregationIterator](../aggregations/TungstenAggregationIterator.md#numTasksFallBacked).
+This metric is managed entirely by the [TungstenAggregationIterator](../aggregations/TungstenAggregationIterator.md#numTasksFallBacked).

 Indicates how many tasks (that used [TungstenAggregationIterator](../aggregations/TungstenAggregationIterator.md) to process input rows for aggregates) switched (_fell back_) to [sort-based aggregation](../aggregations/TungstenAggregationIterator.md#switchToSortBasedAggregation)